rd4com/mojo-ui-html/readme.md

 &nbsp;

 ## Current implementation challenges:
-- Can't do nested type to create a tree of dom elements without pointers, better to wait a little for that.
-  - ( ```struct Element(CollectionElement): var elements: DynamicVector[Self]``` )
-  - the dom could be transfered as json and re-generated safer-ly in a loop.
+- The dom could be sent as json and rendered safer-ly in a JS loop.

 - ```onchange``` is used instead of ```oninput``` (to not keep track of dom element focus, temporarely)
   - solved by generating serialized dom as nested nodes, and "morphing" it